Filipe-Samuel-p/Filipe-Samuel-p/README.md

 ## Bachelor's in Computer Science
 - Bachelor's degree in Computer Science from Universidade Estadual do Norte Fluminense (UENF), with a strong interest in software development and data science/machine learning.
-- Currently a software development intern at Globo, involved in cutting-edge projects using modern development practices.
+- Currently a software development intern at @[Globo](https://www.globo.com/) involved in cutting-edge projects using modern development practices.
 Additionally, I have experience as a Java developer and as a data scientist, where I utilized Python to solve complex data challenges.

 ## Contact
 <section>